 Adoption and keeping families together has been pivotal to Holt’s work for over 60 years.
 Whether through strengthening families around the world, domestic adoption within a child’s birth country or international adoption, this work will continue until every child has a permanent, loving family.

-This last January, I visited Heide at her care center while on a trip to SE Asia.
+And in January 2018, I visited Heide at her care center while on a trip to SE Asia.

 All the buildings were painted a light yellow on the outside, and some other pastel color on the inside.
 There were palm trees all over, and some old playground equipment in the corner.
 I kept thinking to myself that it seemed so pleasant!
 However, the more I thought about it, I also realized that even the nicest orphanage with calming colors and committed caregivers is still no place for a child.
 Every child deserves to be loved and given the personal attention that only a family can give.
-Continue reading “Heide Needs a Family!”
+Continue reading “Heide Still Needs a Family!”

 I met “Kramer” in China last year, but we didn’t have his child information file to advocate for him at the time.
 Now we do, and I’m excited to share more about him.
 It’s amazing he hasn’t already been matched with a family because he is incredibly sweet, silly and fun.
 Continue reading “Kramer Needs a Family!”